muses-code-js/js-intro-workshop/_steps/part1/step7-conditions.markdown

 ---

-#### CONDITIONAL STATEMENTS
+## Conditional Statements

 As we mentioned in the last step, there are lots of different kinds of operator.
 In this step, we show you how to use operators to help your program make decisions.
-This lets your program respond in different ways, depending on what the user does.

 For example, let's say you have a program that lets your user input numbers.
-How can you make the program print a different message depending on the number?
+How can you make the program print a different message depending on the number that user enter?
 For example, we want to say "High!" if the number is above 7, and "Low!" if the number is below 7.

 Let's think about what the program needs to do to make that happen.